Halloween in New York

 Above the dank and dark catacombs, we now travel to Greenwich Village.
 Did you know it was originally named after a green witch?
 Neither did we, because it is a lie.
 There never was a green witch in Greenwich.
 But you know what Greenwich does have?
 Ghosts.
 Tons of ghosts.

 That's right, Halloween-goers, you too can discover Manhattan's spine-chilling secrets on a ghostly walking tour of the local neighborhood.
-Visit Greenwich Village's most haunted hangouts to hear tales of lost children, celebrity ghosts, and park-dwelling phantoms.
+Visit Greenwich Village's most haunted hangouts to hear tales of lost children, celebrity ghosts and park-dwelling phantoms.
 Let your guide weave creepy tales that go bump in the night.
 Witness the weirdness of the Hanging Tree, take a spooky stroll around Washington Square Park, and get ready to snap a picture of real ghosts along the way.
 Who knows, maybe you'll get lucky!

 Do the monster mash at the Village Halloween Parade

 Have you seen the news?
 Every year, New York is taken over by ghouls!
-50,000 creatures of the night descend on the Big Apple, taking the streets and terrifying locals.
+Some 50,000 creatures of the night descend on the Big Apple, taking the streets and terrifying locals.
 That is, unless those locals are taking part.
 Because we're talking about the Village Halloween Parade, and if you're in town for Halloween, you won't want to miss it.

 If you'd rather watch from the sidelines, then by all means.
 Either head to Sixth Ave early to grab a spot (it gets busy as the march draws near), or head to the end of the parade at 14th St to 16th St to catch a whole host of sweaty, tired monsters passing the finish line.